sinabaghal/sinabaghal.github.io/_pages/RL.md

 \end{aligned}
 $$

 This bound is achieved in the _tightrope walking_ problem, where the agent must learn to go straight; otherwise, it will enter unknown territory 💀.
-Imitation learning can still be useful with some modifications, such as including bad actions along with corrective steps to be taken afterward.
+Imitation learning can still be useful with some modifications, such as including bad actions along with corrective steps.

 ## Markov Decision Process